demisto/content/Packs/PrismaCloud/Integrations/PrismaCloudV2/README.md

 ### prisma-cloud-trigger-scan

 ***
 Trigger asynchronous scan of all resources to refresh the current state at Prisma Cloud Code Security.
-In order to use this command, "Code Security" module needs to be enabled and accessible in Prisma Cloud UI.
+In order to use this command, the "Code Security" module needs to be enabled and accessible in the Prisma Cloud UI.

 #### Base Command